 Obviously: Saga Poshtel Oslo Central.

-Update: Since Saga Poshtel closed, we recommend Anker Apartment as the next best bet for solo travellers.
+Update: Since Saga Poshtel closed, we recommend Bunks at Rode as the next best bet for solo travelers.

-The location is great for budget-concious backpackers and the trendy design and safety is great for ladies that wish to travel in style.
+The location is great for budget-conscious backpackers and the trendy design and safety are great for ladies who wish to travel in style.

 Again, it is really the only Oslo Hostel we enjoy and can recommend to friends and you.
 It is the best backpackers hostel in Oslo, and also great for smaller groups.